 Virologist

 As a virologist, you’ll study the growth, development, structure and characteristics of different viruses.
-You’ll closely monitor and study all kinds of viruses that affect humans, animals, insects, bacteria, fungi and plants, and you’ll do this in community, agricultural and natural environments.
+You’ll closely monitor and study all kinds of viruses that affect humans, animals, insects, bacteria, fungi and plants.

 Virologists often juggle time between working in laboratories and providing expert advice to people across many different areas of human and animal health service sectors.
+You could find yourself monitoring viruses in community, agricultural and natural environments.

 In this role, you can expect to: